abhijatchaturvedi/timerx/README.md

 [![Tests](https://img.shields.io/badge/tests-28%20passing-brightgreen.svg)](tests/test_timerx.py)
 [![Dependencies](https://img.shields.io/badge/runtime%20deps-zero-brightgreen.svg)](pyproject.toml)

-Tiny dependency-free timing utilities for Python.
-Use it as a decorator, context manager, or named stopwatch, then inspect cumulative stats or print a compact summary.
+timerx is a tiny, dependency-free timing utility for Python.
+It gives you one simple API for timing functions, code blocks, and named stopwatches, then keeps cumulative stats so you can inspect timings programmatically or print a compact summary.

+Use it when you want quick timing information without setting up a profiler or manually calling `time.perf_counter()` throughout your code.

+## Features

+- Works as a decorator, context manager, or manual stopwatch
+- Supports sync and async functions
+- Accumulates count, total, average, min, max, and last duration
+- Records timings even when decorated functions or context blocks raise
+- Supports concurrent named stopwatches
+- Provides isolated `TimerX()` instances for libraries and tests
+- Uses only the Python standard library at runtime

 ## Install